vid/github-deps/README.md

 # github-deps

-NB this repo generates a static view, and doesn't support private repos.
+NB this project generates a static view (using HTML/React components, and doesn't currently support private repos.

 Generate graphs from github uses marked up with convention-using tags.
+Look at this repo's Issues to see how dependences are created.

 ![sample](Sample.png)